Julius Kahn (inventor): Inventions and impact

 The steel-reinforced concrete automobile factory has been heralded as one of the architectural breakthroughs of the 20th century.
 Many named the 1905 Packard Motor Car Company’s building No. 10 in Detroit as the first edifice built for the largest and most swiftly growing industry in the early 1900s.
 Albert Kahn was the designer and architect for this use of the Kahn system in construction devoted entirely to the car.
 However, the first was actually the Cadillac Motor Car plant in Detroit.
 Ironically, Julius Kahn supervised the engineering and construction of both buildings, using his patented system to make essential contributions to the construction and automotive industries in the US.

 There were two significant construction accidents in buildings using the Kahn system in the early 20th century.
 The first, in November 1906, occurred in Long Beach, California, when parts of the Bixby Hotel collapsed during construction.
 Also, that November, the Eastman Kodak Building in Rochester, New York, gave way.
 Investigations of both accidents found the quality of workmanship seriously at fault.
 Both queries came to the conclusion that the Kahn system was not to blame for either faulty design or errors; rather, poor construction techniques were responsible.

 Trussed Concrete Steel Company manufactured a product with a brand name of Hy-Rib starting in 1909.
 It was a steel meshed sheathing with deep stiffening ribs.
 It was filled with cement or plaster and used for floors, walls, and ceilings of houses, factories, and commercial buildings.
 It was a product derived from the Kahn Trussed Bar for beams and columns of reinforced concrete.
 Hy-Rib products were also used in the construction of tunnels, conduits, flumes, culverts, silos, cisterns, chimneys, and water tanks.
 Its technology cut down on labor time in construction.

 Personal life and death

 Kahn married Margaret K. Kohut, daughter of rabbi Alexander Kohut, on December 23, 1903.
 Margaret was born in Hungary in 1876; later, her family immigrated to the US.
-The Kahns had three children: Gisela (1906–2000), Katherine Kay (1909–1954), and Julius Kahn Jr. (1912–2009), all born in Detroit.
+The Kahns had three children: Gisela Kahn Gresser (1906–2000), Katherine Kay (1909–1954), and Julius Kahn Jr. (1912–2009), all born in Detroit.
 Kahn enjoyed a one-year retirement "to private life" in 1939.
 In 1940, he exited retirement and became an executive of another steel fabricating company.
-Kahn died at the age of 68 of pneumonia on November 4, 1942 in Cleveland, Ohio.
+Kahn died at the age of 68 of pneumonia on November 4, 1942, in Cleveland, Ohio.